List of Status Quo members: History

-The Paladins, the Spectres, Traffic Jam and Status Quo (1962–1970).
+1962–1970

-The group that became known as Status Quo was formed in 1962 as the Paladins.
+The group that became Status Quo was formed in 1962 as the Paladins.
 The members met while playing together in the school orchestra at Sedgehill Comprehensive School in Catford, London, and consisted of Francis Rossi on guitar and lead vocals, Alan Lancaster on bass, Jess Jaworski on keyboards and Alan Key on drums.
 According to Rossi, the group was Key's idea, and they practiced in Jaworski's bedroom, playing covers such as the Shadows' version of Jerry Lordan's "Apache, "Wake Up Little Susie" by the Everly Brothers and the Beatles' "Love Me Do".
-Rossi has remained in the group up until the present day, making him the group's longest-serving member, and the only remaining original member.
-Lancaster remained in the group until 1985, returning briefly for reunion concerts in 2013 and 2014.

-Key was replaced by air cadets drummer John Coghlan the next year in 1963, although Rossi maintains that Key had left at an earlier time to get married, and was replaced by a short-lived drummer named "Tony", who was ousted by the band in favour of Coghlan, whom they preferred as a drummer.
-Coghlan remained in the group until 1981, and, like Lancaster, returned for a reunion tour in 2013-14.
+Key was replaced by air cadets drummer John Coghlan in 1963, although Rossi maintains that Key had left at an earlier time to get married, and was replaced by a short-lived drummer named either "Barry" or "Tony", who was ousted by the band in favour of Coghlan, whom they preferred as a drummer.
+Around this same time, the band changed their name to the Spectres.

-In 1965, after finishing school, Jaworski left the group to seek employment outside of the music industry.
-Pat Barlow, the band's manager at the time, replaced Jaworski with organist Roy Lynes.
-The Spectres released two singles: a cover of "I (Who Have Nothing)" and the Lancaster-penned "Hurdy Gurdy Man", but neither charted.
+At the beginning of 1965, after finishing school, Jaworski left the group to seek employment outside of the music industry.
+Pat Barlow, the band's manager at the time, replaced Jaworski with keyboardist Roy Lynes.
+While playing a stint at Butlin's Holiday Camp in Minehead in mid-1965, the band formed a friendship with guitarist Rick Parfitt, then known as Ricky Harrison, who was performing with a cabaret trio called the Highlights.
+In 1967, the Spectres changed their name to Traffic Jam.
+They initially wanted to call themselves Traffic, but were unable to due to a dispute with Steve Winwood who had also registered the name for his own group.

 Parfitt joined the band in 1967 and stayed until his death in 2016.

-While playing a stint at Butlin's Holiday Camp in Minehead, the band formed a friendship with future Quo rhythm guitarist and vocalist Rick Parfitt, then known as Ricky Harrison, performing with a cabaret trio called the Highlights.
-Parfitt joined the band in August 1967 on the instruction of Pat Barlow, who suggested that the group needed a new singer.
-The same year, the Spectres changed their name again to "Traffic Jam".
-They initially wanted to call themselves "Traffic", but were unable to due to a dispute with Steve Winwood who had also registered the name for his own group.
-Later, the group would change its name again, to the Status Quo.
-Parfitt remained in the group until his death in 2016, making him the longest-serving member of the group thus far next to Rossi.
-This line-up saw the group's first charting single in "Pictures of Matchstick Men" which appeared on the album Picturesque Matchstickable Messages from the Status Quo (both 1968).
-The line-up went on to release two more albums, now known as "Status Quo" (dropping the definite article): Spare Parts (1969) and Ma Kelly's Greasy Spoon (1970), as well as the single "Down the Dustpipe" (1970), which reached number 12 in the UK charts.
+Parfitt joined the band in August 1967.
+At this point, the group changed its name again, to Status Quo.
+The Rossi-Lancaster-Coghlan-Lynes-Parfitt line-up saw the group's first charting single in "Pictures of Matchstick Men" which appeared on their first album Picturesque Matchstickable Messages from the Status Quo (both 1968).
+This line-up released two more albums: Spare Parts (1969) and Ma Kelly's Greasy Spoon (1970), as well as the non-album single "Down the Dustpipe" (1970), which reached number 12 in the UK charts.
+Starting in 1969, the band's road manager and Rossi's songwriting partner Bob Young would occasionally play harmonica with the band both on stage and in the studio.